stef-timmermans/YeastLume/README.md

 module load rclone/1.66.0
 rclone copy -P gdrive:YeastLume/data/ data/
 ```
-2. Configure a conda environment the utilized model ([BBDM](https://github.com/xuekt98/BBDM)).
-This script is developed for for the University of Groningen's Hábrók, so many install instructions may break on other machines.
+2. Configure the Conda environment for the model ([BBDM](https://github.com/xuekt98/BBDM)).
+This script is developed for the University of Groningen's Hábrók, so many install instructions may break on other machines.
 ```shell
 ./bbdm_setup.sh
 ```